damnkrishna/CyberGaurd-j/daily-notes/2026-8-23-reflected_xss.md

 eg: <script> alert("hello") </script> => into input box
     <script> window.location.href="hacker.login.php"</script>

+### Stored xss
+well i am not sure what we do in this specific but i have an idea that here the script is already stored inside the link and when people just click the link it automatically run or soemthng like that lets see when we read it what that is about

 ## To check if xss is possible

 -> use alert() => will pop up and show /verify that xss is possible